 Matt and I have always been inspired by the great fashion photographers of the 70’s and 80’s, Instagram feeds, and fashion books in my library.
 Of course, having a large budget would be wonderful, but the limited budget forces us to find beauty in the ordinary, even in the common laundry room of my building.
 Paradoxically, this limit also allows us to have more freedom.
 We have no constraints on our creativity and our ability to experiment with different ideas.
 In this sense, our only limit is our vision.

-Hopefully, we won’t be confined to our living room for too much longer but for now I’m the model and as usual, Matt is the photographer, with also a little help from my girls who love to give us ideas, like using their yellow umbrella!
+Hopefully, the pandemic will subside and we’ll be back to life as we knew it in the near future.
+But for now, I’m the model and as usual, Matt is the photographer, with a little help from my girls who love to give us ideas, like using their yellow umbrella!

 Sending good health and peaceful wishes from our family to yours.